 Introduction

-This is a laboratory course designed to complement the modeling and feedback controls topics also covered in MTRE4001.
+This is a laboratory course designed to complement the modeling and feedback controls topics also covered in MTRE3610.
 Feedback Control (PID Control), Model Identification, MATLAB/Simulink Modeling, and Process Control are studied and analyzed using simulations and physical experiments.

-Hardware Couple Water Tank System Electro Motors
+Hardware Couple Water Tank System DC Motors

 Software QUARC- Realtime Control Software MatLab